ocarvente/play-sheet-app/README.md

 ![Alt text](image-2.png)

 ### Create your own play
 So you think you can ball...this is the page for you.
-This page allows you to demosntrate your creativity.
+This page allows you to demonstrate your creativity.
 Draw out a play by using the canvas while using some of the initial features of the whiteboard.
-Expect more fun things to come in this page.
+Expect more fun things to come on this page.

 ![Alt text](image-3.png)